ibm-cloud-docs/containers/cs_registry.md

 ## Setting up trusted content for container images
 {: #trusted_images}

-You can build containers from trusted images that are signed and stored in {{site.data.keyword.registryshort_notm}}, and prevent deployments from unsigned or vulnerable images.
+You can build containers from trusted images that are signed and stored in {{site.data.keyword.registrylong_notm}}, and prevent deployments from unsigned or vulnerable images.
 {:shortdesc}

 1. [Sign images for trusted content](/docs/Registry?topic=registry-registry_trustedcontent#registry_trustedcontent).
 After you set up trust for your images, you can manage trusted content and signers that can push images to your registry.